Authing/.github/profile/authing.md

   <img src="https://authing-cdn-cn-prod.oss-cn-beijing.aliyuncs.com/authing-assets/authing-github-home-readme/3.png" width="650">
 </div>

-Authing focuses on identity and building social infrastructure for identity sharing across all SaaS software and users to help companies build a secure modern IT infrastructure that not only protects their business, but also redefines the user experience.
+<a href="https://authing.cn" target="_blank">Authing</a> focuses on identity and building social infrastructure for identity sharing across all SaaS software and users to help companies build a secure modern IT infrastructure that not only protects their business, but also redefines the user experience.

 <div align=center>
   <img src="https://authing-cdn-cn-prod.oss-cn-beijing.aliyuncs.com/authing-assets/authing-github-home-readme/4.png" width="650">